cartalyst/cart/usage/events.md

-cartalyst.cart.added    | $item, $cart      | Event fired when an item is added to the cart. cartalyst.cart.removed  | $item, $cart      | Event fired when an item is removed from the cart. cartalyst.cart.update   | $item, $cart      | Event fired when an item is updated. cartalyst.cart.cleared  | $cart             | Event fired when the cart is cleared.
+cartalyst.cart.added    | $item, $cart      | Event fired when an item is added to the cart. cartalyst.cart.removed  | $item, $cart      | Event fired when an item is removed from the cart. cartalyst.cart.update   | $item, $cart      | Event fired when an item is updated. cartalyst.cart.created  | $cart             | Event fired when the cart is created. cartalyst.cart.cleared  | $cart             | Event fired when the cart is cleared.

 #### Examples